 I realized that I wanted to pursue art while I was at University, because most of my free time was spent drawing and it was by far my most enjoyable and long-lasting hobby.
 I’ve been drawing since I could hold a pencil, so I really can’t imagine a life without art.
 At first, I was scared because I didn't have an art degree or any formal art training at all.
 Fortunately, this was an easy hump to get over because most companies only look at your experience and portfolio!

 4) How has technology changed your job?

 I use technology every day for my job, so it’s fair to say technology has been absolutely crucial to my workflow.
 I’m primarily a digital artist, so most of my work is drawn on the computer using Adobe Photoshop and a Wacom Cintiq.
+Recently I’ve been drawing a lot in Procreate with the iPad Pro and Apple Pencil.
 I love the immediacy and cleanliness of digital art.
 Even when I create traditional media paintings to sell at Pike Place Market, I’ll still digitally sketch everything beforehand to save on time and paper.